• Skip to primary navigation

 I wanted mine to have a “rustic” finish, naked-cake-style with just a little piping work on top.

-In the center we have some carrot rose made with this 10-blades vegetable spiralizer that I find very useful to prepare veggies for salads or decoration in general.
+In the centre we have some carrot rose made with this 10-blades vegetable spiralizer that I find very useful to prepare veggies for salads or decoration in general.

 Allow the vegan carrot cake to cool for at least a couple of hours before serving.